khloodmontaser/cache-coherence-simulation/README.md

 *Cache coherence simulation*

-This simulation represents how the cache performs to maintain the coherence between two processors using the MSI protoc This simulation was performed using SMPCache simulator which is a trace-driven simulator for the analysis and teaching of cache memory systems on symmetric multiprocessors.
+This simulation represents how the cache performs to maintain the coherence between two processors using the MSI protocol This simulation was performed using SMPCache simulator which is a trace-driven simulator for the analysis and teaching of cache memory systems on symmetric multiprocessors.

 *the transition diagram for the MSI protocol*